List of Fantastic Beasts characters: Leta Lestrange

 Leta Lestrange (played by Zoë Kravitz, by Thea Lamb as a teenager and by Tuby Wooldenfen as a child) is an emotionally damaged and confused young woman who still exerts some control over Newt, who was once, and possibly still is, in love with her.
 She appears in the first film in just an animated photograph.
+She is also the fiancé to Theseus Scamander.

 Introduced in Fantastic Beasts: The Crimes of Grindelwald

 Theseus Scamander

 Theseus Scamander (played by Callum Turner) is Newt Scamander's older brother who works in the Auror Office of the Department of Magical Law Enforcement.
+He is also the fiancé to Leta Lestrange.

 Nagini

 Nagini (played by Claudia Kim) is the main attraction of a wizarding circus and freak show called Circus Arcanus and a Maledictus, who carries a blood curse that will eventually transform her into a snake permanently.

 Yusuf Kama

 Yusuf Kama (played by William Nadylam and by Isaac Domingos as a child) is a French-Senegalese wizard.